coolchigi/AWS/Terraform Labs/Basics/Terraform Syntax.md

 ## 🌟 **Getting Started with Terraform Syntax** 🌟
 **Welcome** to the world of Terraform!
-In this guide, we'll dive into the basics of Terraform's primary user interface: Hashicorp Configuration Language (HCL), or Configuration Language (CL) for short. 🚀
+In this guide, we'll dive into the basics of Terraform's primary user interface & terraform workflow: Hashicorp Configuration Language (HCL), or Configuration Language (CL) for short. 🚀

 HCL is the key to defining infrastructure resources and the foundation of your Terraform code. 😎